 The parts separated by the vertical lines $|$ are called {\bf blocks} of $\op{res}(\bmuh)$.
-We say that $\bmuh$ has {\bf complete flag type} if every $\bmu^{(i)}$ is a unit vector which has exactly one non-zero entry, hence blocks of $\op{res}(\bmuh)$ contain at most one element.
+We say that $\bmuh$ has {\bf complete flag type} if every $\bmu^{(i)}$ is a unit vector which has exactly one non-zero entry.
+Hence blocks of $\op{res}(\bmuh)$ contain in this case at most one element.

 The transposed vector composition of $\bmuh$ of type $r(\bmu)$ and length $m$ is defined to be $\check{\bmu}=(\check{\bmu}^{(1)}, \check{\bmu}^{(2)}, \ldots, \check{\bmu}^{(m)})$ where $\check{\bmu}^{(i)}_j=\bmu[{j},i]=\bmuh_i^{(j)}$, which we call in case $m=e$ also the {\de flag data}.
-Given a composition $\mu$ of $n$ of length $r$, we denote by ${\mathcal{F}}(\mu)$ the {\bf variety of flags of type $\mu$}, that is the variety of flags where $F_i(\mu)$ is a subspace of dimension $\sum_{j=1}^i\mu_i$.
-For a vector composition $\bmuh$, we let $\cF(\bmuh)=\prod_i\cF(\check{\bmu}^{(i)})$, a product of partial flag varieties inside $\mC^d=\prod_{i=1}^e\mC^{d_i}$ of type given by the flag data.
+Given a composition $\mu$ of $n$ of length $r$, we denote by ${\mathcal{F}}(\mu)$ the {\bf variety of flags of type $\mu$}, that is the variety of flags where $F^i(\mu)$ is a subspace of dimension $\sum_{j=1}^i\mu_j$.
+For a vector composition $\bmuh$ we let $\cF(\bmuh)=\prod_i\cF(\check{\bmu}^{(i)})$, a product of partial flag varieties inside $\mC^d=\prod_{i=1}^e\mC^{d_i}$ of type given by the flag data.
 Here $\bd=\bd(\bmuh)=(d_1,\ldots, d_e)$ denotes the {\bf dimension vector} of the vector composition $\bmuh$ which is simply the sum $\bd=\sum_{i=1}^r \bmuh^{(i)}$, and $d$ denotes the total dimension.
 For a given dimension vector $\bd$ denote

 \begin{ex} {\rm Let $e=2$ and $\bmuh=((2,1),(1,1),(2,3),(0,1))$, a residue data of length $r=4$ with dimension vector $\bd=(5,6)$.
 The flag data is